dnaeon/dnaeon.github.io/_posts/2025-06-17-eglot-treesitter-imenu.md

 [orderless](https://github.com/oantolin/orderless).

 So far I've been pretty happy with the transition. `eglot` and `vertico` feel snappy and more responsive than `lsp-mode` and `helm`.
+And `marginalia` is great as well, because it provides nice annotations next to your completion candidates.

 Also, `eglot` is part of Emacs for quite some time already, and `vertico` (and it's complementary packages) build on top of the standard Emacs APIs such as `completing-read`, which is another good reason to stick with them.

-[consult](https://github.com/minad/consult) provides an interface to [imenu](https://www.gnu.org/software/emacs/manual/html_node/elisp/Imenu.html)
+[consult](https://github.com/minad/consult) provides search and navigation commands, and also comes with support for (amongst other things) [imenu](https://www.gnu.org/software/emacs/manual/html_node/elisp/Imenu.html) via `M-x consult-imenu`.

-(and not only that), which looks great when working with with Elisp code.
-Here's an example.
+`consult` and `marginalia` pair nicely together.
+Here's an example of `M-x consult-imenu` displaying the symbols for an Elisp buffer, which look great.
+The extra annotations next to each completion candidate are provided by `marginalia` itself.

 [![]({{ site.baseurl }}/images/consult-imenu-elisp.png)]({{ site.baseurl }}/images/consult-imenu-elisp.png){:.glightbox}

-You get a nice menu with entries grouped by `types`, `functions`, `variables`, etc. You can also narrow down the search for entries of specific kind, e.g. when you want to browse the `functions` only simply type `f SPC` in the `consult-imenu` prompt and it will give you only the function definitions.
+You get a nice menu with entries grouped by `Types`, `Functions`, `Variables`, etc. You can also narrow down the search for entries of specific kind, e.g. when you want to browse the `functions` only, simply type `f SPC` in the `consult-imenu` prompt and it will give you the function definitions only.

 At `$WORK` I'm primary working on Go code these days, and one thing I've noticed when using `M-x consult-imenu` is that the results are less impressive when